-This Summary Plan Description does not contain all of the technical details and legal expressions contained in the formal Plan documents.
-Any discrepancies between this Summary Plan Description and the formal Plan documents will be resolved in favor of the formal Plan documents.
+This SPD does not contain all of the technical details and legal expressions contained in the formal Plan document.
+Any discrepancies between this SPD and the formal Plan document will be resolved in favor of the formal Plan document.
 The Plan Administrator (and its delegates) shall have the discretionary power and authority to interpret the provisions of the Plan and to make factual determinations in deciding whether an applicant is entitled to benefits under the Plan.